zeebe-io/zeebe-chaos/docs/_posts/2021-03-23-camunda-cloud-network-partition.md

 **TL;DR;**

-We were able to enhance the deployment distribution experiment but it is still failing if we run it via testbench, since have not enough rights to access the zeebe controller resources with the related service account.
+We were able to enhance the deployment distribution experiment and run it in the camunda cloud via testbench.
+We have enabled the experiment for Production M and L cluster plans.
+We had to adjust the rights for the testbench service account to make this work.

 ## Chaos Experiment